adj2424/nyla-thiccums/README.md

 ## About The Project

-Happy One Year Anniversary!
-You can view the live version [here](https://heehee-eta.vercel.app/).
+Built with React, React Three Fiber, Tailwind CSS, GSAP, Spline, GLSL, and TypeScript.
+You can view the live version [here](https://google.com).

 ## Getting Started